Arithmetic volumes of unitary Shimura varieties: Outline of the paper

-We construct in \S \ref{s:eisenstein} an Eisenstein series $E_L(\tau,s,n)$ of weight $n$, valued in a finite dimensional representation of $\SL_2(\Z)$.
+We construct in Chapter \ref{s:eisenstein} an Eisenstein series $E_L(\tau,s,n)$ of weight $n$, valued in a finite dimensional representation of $\SL_2(\Z)$.
 Its Fourier coefficients can be expressed in terms of local representation densities of the lattice $L$, which we then compute in order to make the coefficients completely explicit.
+Evaluating at the non-central point $s_0=(n-1)/2$ yields a holomorphic Eisenstein series, which we express in terms of the Eisenstein series $E_r(\tau)$ appearing in Conjecture \ref{intro conjecture}.

-In \S \ref{s:green integrals} we introduce a complex Shimura variety $\mathrm{Sh}_K(H,\mathcal{D})$ associated to the unitary group $H=\Uni(V)$.
-It carries a family of special divisors $Z(m)$ indexed by positive $m\in \Z$, and a metrized line bundle $\widehat{\mathcal{L}}$.
+In Chapter \ref{s:green integrals} we introduce a complex Shimura variety $\mathrm{Sh}_K(H,\mathcal{D})$ associated to the unitary group $H=\Uni(V)$.
+It carries a family of special divisors $Z(m)$ indexed by positive $m\in \Z$, and a metrized line bundle $\widehat{\taut}$.
 To a harmonic Maass form $f$ of weight $2-n$ we attach a divisor $Z(f)$, defined as a linear combination of $Z(m)$'s.
 We then construct a Green function $\Phi(f)$ for $Z(f)$ using the machinery of regularized theta lifts, and show in Theorem \ref{thm:int} that the normalized integral

-can be expressed in terms of the Fourier coefficients of the derivative of $E_L(\tau,s,n)$ at $s_0=(n-1)/2$.
-The proof follows ideas of Kudla \cite{Ku:Integrals}, who computed similar integrals on orthogonal Shimura varieties.
+can be expressed in terms of the Fourier coefficients of the derivative of $E_L(\tau,s,n)$ at $s=s_0$.
+Here $c_1$ denotes the first Chern form of a metrized line bundle, as in Remark \ref{rem:chern form}.
+The proof follows and generalizes ideas of Kudla \cite{Ku:Integrals}, who computed similar integrals on orthogonal Shimura varieties.

-The complex Shimura variety $\mathrm{Sh}_K(H,\mathcal{D})$ is not a moduli space of abelian varieties, but it can be covered by another Shimura variety that does have a moduli interpretation.
-In \S \ref{s:integral models} we work with $\kk$-hermitian spaces $W_0$ and $W$ of signatures $(1,0)$ and $(n-1,1)$.
-The Shimura varieties associated to the unitary similitude groups $\mathrm{GU}(W_0)$ and $\mathrm{GU}(W)$ have moduli interpretations, which can be used to construct regular integral models $\mathcal{M}_{W_0}$ and $\mathcal{M}_W$ over $\co_\kk$.
+In Chapter \ref{s:integral models} we work with $\kk$-hermitian spaces $W_0$ and $W$ of signatures $(1,0)$ and $(n-1,1)$.
+The Shimura varieties associated to their similitude groups have moduli interpretations, which can be used to construct regular integral models $\mathcal{M}_{W_0}$ and $\mathcal{M}_W$.
 We recall the definition of these integral models, their toroidal compactifications, and the structure of their reductions at $p\mid D$.
-Then we recall those aspects of the Gillet-Soul\'e arithmetic intersection theory (as extended by Burgos-Kramer-Kuhn \cite{BKK}) that are needed in the sequel.
+Then we recall those aspects of the Gillet-Soul\'e arithmetic intersection theory (as extended by Burgos-Kramer-K\"uhn \cite{BKK}) that are needed in the sequel.